regulad/discord-ext-hybrid-menus/README.md

 ### Pagination

-The meat of the library is the `Menu` class but a `MenuPages` class is provided for the common use case of actually making a pagination session.
+The meat of the library is the `ReactionMenu` class but a `ReactionMenuPages` class is provided for the common use case of actually making a pagination session.

-The `MenuPages` works similar to `Menu` except things are separated into a `PageSource`.
-The actual `MenuPages` rarely needs to be modified, instead we pass in a `PageSource` that deals with the data representation and formatting of the data we want to paginate.
+The `ReactionMenuPages` works similar to `ReactionMenu` except things are separated into a `PageSource`.
+The actual `ReactionMenuPages` rarely needs to be modified, instead we pass in a `PageSource` that deals with the data representation and formatting of the data we want to paginate.

 The library comes with a few built-in page sources: